KinMengNg/SMART-Gantry/README.md

 3. run main.py

 ## Note
-If you want to move/resize the Turtle window, do it BEFORE the program starts the video inference loop. (ie. Do it before you enter the desired number of gantries)
+If you want to move/resize the Turtle window, do it BEFORE the program starts the video inference loop. (ie. Do it before you enter the desired number of gantries).
-It is a Turtle limitation, not with our program.
+This is a Turtle limitation, not with our program.
 It will crash the program as it cannot handle external interactions while active in a loop.